 - Self-care in trauma-informed organisations

 See the NZFVC news item (11 September 2017) for background information.

 Safeguarding Children offers three online eLearning sef-paced courses.
 There is a small fee to enrol for these courses:

-The following are courses developed in in the United States, delivered over the internet.
+The following are courses developed in in the United States or United Kingdom, delivered over the internet.
 Some are available at set times, others are self-paced and can be completed at any time.

 Veto violence: Violence education tools online

 These online tools are produced by Veto Violence, Centers for Disease Control and Prevention (USA).

 - Understanding Evidence (2013)

 - Principles of Prevention (2011)